 Wildlife South Africa

-Photos of the salmon at the waterfall, in the river and the many dangers which expect him at the "salmon run"
+Photos of the salmon at the waterfall, the river and the many dangers that await him at the "salmon run".
+Now he is immediately before the goal.

 have been an Eldorado for Brown Bears for many generations of bears.